-Since then, photography has remained a lifelong passion.
-While life steered me into a 40-year career in marketing communications—working at some of the top advertising agencies in the country—my creative heart never left photography.
-When I wasn’t planning campaigns, I’d often be in the creative department, learning from world-class designers and art directors.
-They sharpened my eye and raised my standards more than any formal education could.
+Later, life steered me into a 40-year career creating advertising campaigns for iconic brands.
+When I wasn’t planning campaigns, I found myself in the agency’s creative department, learning about photography from world-class designers and art directors.
+They sharpened my eye and raised my standards.

 Though I also work in color, I’m especially drawn to black-and-white photography.
 When it comes to my favorite subject—architecture—black and white brings out contrast, texture, and emotional depth that color often overshadows.